mjinkim/portfolioprojects/umpireproject/README.md

 ### Does Home Field also Impact Umpires (Theory)
 - For the total data we see 9753 wins for Home Teams and 8459 Away Teams
 - We see generally the away team on average has a higher number of incorrect calls and correct calls.
 Accuracy remains the same.
-- Games with a 1 score difference we see the away team reciving on average 12.00 incorrect calls to 11.59 for the home team and 146.16 correct calls to 141.65 for the home team.
+- Games with a 1 score difference we see the away team reciving on average 12 incorrect calls to 11 for the home team.
+With the average incorrect calls in mind, we saw in 2022 the away team winning 71 games and the home team winning 95.
+- Games with a 1 score difference we saw the away team reciving 146.16 correct calls to 141.65 for the home team.
+With the average correct calls in mind, we saw in 2022 the away team winning 137 games and the home team winning 190
 - Games with both teams scoring more than 10 runs saw the same story.
-With the away team reciving on average 14.27 incorrect calls to 13.56 and 193.07 to 180.00.
+With the away team reciving on average 14.27 incorrect calls to 13.56
+- and 193.07 to 180.00.
+There was not difference with high scoring games using the average incorrect calls in 2022.
+We did see the home team winning 4 games to 0 games when using the correct average.

 ### Rule Changes
 - MLB altered baseballs in use for 2021 season.
 The league required all baseballs to have a coefficient of restituion (bounce of the ball) to be in a new range.
 To increase drag on baseball.
 In attempt to reduce home run rate.